 The bottom line

 Acting as a co-signer is a big financial decision and could lead to interpersonal or financial headaches.
-But for many, it means the difference between having a vehicle or not.
+But for many, it makes the difference between having a vehicle or not.
 That said, an unpaid car loan can end in repossession, damaging both borrowers.
-So, if you set out to be a co-signer, take the necessary steps to protect yourself.
-Finally, if the worst-case scenario of loan default does come true be sure you can afford to pay the loan in case the primary borrower defaults.
+So, if you decide to be a co-signer, protect yourself and be sure you can afford to pay the loan in case the primary borrower defaults.